 Location: Statesboro campus and Armstrong campus

-The Bachelor of Fine Arts, Art program at Georgia Southern University is designed for creative individuals who want to specialize in Two-Dimensional (2D) Studio Art or Three-Dimensional 3D Studio Art.
+The Bachelor of Fine Arts in Art program at Georgia Southern University is designed for creative individuals who want to specialize in Two-Dimensional (2D) Studio Art or Three-Dimensional 3D Studio Art.
 Offered on the Statesboro and Armstrong campuses, this visual art program will immerse you in a sequence of studio experiences that will not only develop your knowledge of professional studio practices, skills and technology, but also help you discover your own artistic voice.

-Your coursework allows you to work through a series of classes which address traditional, interdisciplinary, and innovative approaches to creating art.
+Your coursework allows you to work through a series of classes that address traditional, interdisciplinary, and innovative approaches to creating art.
 In other words, you will sharpen your technical skills, learn to use industrial technology, and develop research skills that blend multiple art and academic disciplines to bring depth and meaning to your work.
 For your concentration, you will focus on either 2D or 3D studio areas.
 This allows you to develop specialized skills in multiple areas of art.